aws/sagemaker-python-sdk/doc/api/training/smd_model_parallel_release_notes/smd_model_parallel_change_log.rst

 **New Features**

+Additional tensor parallelism features for PyTorch:

 * Support for query key layer scaling to avoid overflow for large model
-* Support for FP32 residual addition to avoid overflow (NaN loss values) for large models when using FP16.
+* Support for FP32 residual addition to avoid overflow (NaN loss values) for large models when using FP16

 **Improvements**